Last Updated on February 24, 2023

 A: Pure gluten-free oats are oats that have been processed in a facility that does not use any gluten-containing ingredients.
 They are safe for people with celiac disease and other gluten sensitivity, but may still contain traces of wheat or barley.

 Millville Oatmeal is not gluten-free.
 Better oats are a great alternative to Millville oatmeal, which is also not gluten-free.
-Reference is better oats gluten-free.
+Reference: better oats gluten-free.

 Is Millville Steel cut oats gluten-free?